Empower all ages to achieve sexual wellness through access to comprehensive, sex-positive, inclusive sexual health education and services

 Why Ok SWEET?

-We don’t expect children to learn algebra without understanding the foundations of math (addition, subtraction, multiplication, division) first….so how can we expect sexual health to be any different?
+We don’t expect people to learn algebra without understanding the foundations of math (addition, subtraction, multiplication, division) first….so how can we expect sexual health to be any different?
 Start early, use science, answer honestly and be available.
 Kids will take in only what they can comprehend.
 Research has shown that youth given comprehensive, sexual health education are more likely to start having sexual relationships later, have healthier relationships and will be safer in those relationships.
 Give them those tools today!!